Phala-Network/phala-docs/developers/swanky-phala-cli-tool.md

 ### Installation

 > _Currently `swanky phala` will only support Ubuntu Linux.
-Other Linux operating systems are support, but this requires downloading and compiling `phala-node`, `pherry` and `pruntime` binaries locally.
+Other Linux operating systems are supported, but this requires downloading and compiling `phala-node`, `pherry` and `pruntime` binaries locally.
 Then copy the binaries to the `stacks/` folder._

 #### Install Swanky CLI